 Framing records is a fun way to decorate your walls with something other than pictures.
-I framed records in black frames with white mats to create a 60s retro chic look.
+We framed records in black frames with white mats to create a 60s retro chic look.
 It’s classy, vintage and timeless.
 This wall decorating project is an inexpensive way to deal with a big blank wall.
-Here’s what I did.
+Here’s what we did.

 It simply looked better having color closer to the couch – it’s a matter of preference.

 Hanging the frames

 Using the Hang&Level tool we hung the frame on the right first and centered it with the sofa cushion.
 We tested different heights, and 4 inches turned out to be the best distance between the bottom of the frame and the top of the couch.
 We tried positioning it higher, but there was too much wall space showing – closer looked better.